-San Jose rules gun owners must have liability cover
+California firearms: City rules gun owners must have liability cover

 - Published

-Gun owners in the US city of San Jose will soon be required to take out liability insurance against gun injuries or accidents if landmark legislation is given final approval.
+Gun owners in the California city of San Jose will soon be required to take out liability insurance against gun injuries or accidents, if landmark legislation is given final approval.

 It will be the first time anywhere in the US that people will be compelled to purchase coverage for their weapons.

-The California town's city council approved the measure on Tuesday.
+The city council approved the measure on Tuesday, and the decision is expected to be ratified next month.

-But some gun owners argue it would violate their Second Amendment rights.
+Some gun owners argue it would violate their Second Amendment rights.

-The decision must be ratified next month at its final reading but is expected to pass.

 The United States has the highest rate of gun ownership of any country, as well as a higher incidence of gun violence than any other wealthy nation.